 Welcome to CCSESA Arts Initiative SPOTLIGHTS of districts from across the state who are incorporating the arts into the curriculum.
 Regional Arts Leads submitted district snapshots with examples of how educators are providing arts education to their students.
 Click on the map to see the districts featured.
 Would you like to submit a snapshot of your district?
 We hope to grow our map so that we include examples from all counties in California.
-If you are interested, contact Jessica Kroll Yoas at email@example.com for more information.
+If you are interested, contact Jessica Mapes at firstname.lastname@example.org for more information.

 A.C.T.O.S. in Action!
 Digital Media Broadcasting: 3rd Grade Dual Language Academy